 No tool?
 You can still do this manually.

 Go to each airline’s route map for your departure airports.
-Most airlines publish these.
-Write down every nonstop destination from city A. Do the same for city B. Find the overlap.
+Most airlines publish these by departure city.
+Write down every nonstop destination from city A. Do the same for city B. Find the overlap, then compare which airports, countries, and arrival times still work for everyone.

 It’s tedious but it works — especially for two cities.
 The problem scales badly.
 Three cities means three lists and a three-way intersection.
 Four cities, four lists.
 And you’re only looking at one airline at a time, so multiply everything by however many carriers serve each airport.